konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 ### <a name="cslc" style="text-decoration: none; pointer-events: none;">Sentence-Level Considerations

-The next set of rules I'll introduce aren't hard-set, but general tendencies of topics in sentences.
+The next set of rules I'll introduce aren't hard-set, but describe the general tendencies of topics in sentences.
 They can be summarized in the following table:

 <table class="tg"><thead>
   <tr>